 The purpose is to recognise members who are not fellows but have a substantial record of membership with FIA and enhance the perception of fundraising as a career.

-Subject to the approval of the Board, Executive Membership shall be open to regular members:
+Executive Membership shall be open to regular members:

 - who have at least 5 years experience working in the fundraising sector